 2. Design Products

-If you have a knack for creating designs for t-shirts, coffee mugs, shower curtains, blankets or any other number of products, think about posting your designs on Cafepress.
-Your part of making cash through Cafepress is easy: you create and upload your designs to your Cafepress account.
-When people buy a product with one of your designs, you get paid a commission; 5% to 10% of the selling price.
+If you love designing or creating stuff consider posting your designs on Cafepress.
+You can create t-shirts, coffee mugs, shower curtains, blankets or any other number of products.
+You upload your designs to your Cafepress account and when people buy a product with one of your designs, you get paid a commission of 5% to 10% of the selling price.

-One of the other great things about working with Cafepress is that it’s a largely passive income source.
-Once you’ve set your designs, there’s very little work to do in terms of making money, provided you’ve done some marketing to get the word out.
+One of the other great things about using Cafepress is that it’s a largely passive income source.
+Once you’ve set your designs, there’s very little work needed in terms of making money.

 3. Take Online Surveys

-There are several online survey sites touting big payouts to survey takers, but not all are legit.
-One of my favorite legit survey companies is Harris Poll Online.
-I like Harris Poll Online because it’s free to join.
-Then, when you take their online surveys you earn points.
+I like Harris Poll Online because it’s free to join and when you take their online surveys you earn points.
 These points can be used to purchase gift cards from a number of different stores such as Amazon and iTunes, or you can use your points to purchase goods such as movies, books or stuff for the home.

 4. Rent Out Your Car